-The art contest is open to all high school students in the 2nd District.
-The over-all winner of our district's competition will be displayed for one year in the U.S. Capitol.
-The exhibit in Washington will also include artwork from other contest winners nation-wide.
+The Congressional Art Competition is open to all high school students in the 2nd District.
+The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
+The exhibit in Washington will include the winning artwork from all participating districts from around the country.
+The winning artwork is also featured on House.gov's Congressional Art Competition (http://www.house.gov/content/educate/art_competition/) page.